So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

 7. Temperature Changes in the Barrel

-Many scopes shoot at one point of impact when it’s hot, then at a different point of impact when it’s cold.
+Many modern rifle scopes shoot at one point of impact when it’s hot, then at a different point of impact when it’s cold.

 If you zeroed in on a hot rifle, the direction of the shots might be different from the same cold rifle.